 Noodler’s Eel series inks are the ultimate wet inks.
 They are lubricated and will have even your driest pens writing well.
 Cactus Fruit Eel is, in our experience, the most popular of this line and for good reason.
-The color is out of this world and the flow is unmatched.
-Sarah made this ink shine in Monday Matchup #33.
+The fuchsia pink color is out of this world and the flow is unmatched.
 Find it in a 3oz. bottle or 2ml sample.

 Monteverde California Teal is a favorite for many of the Goulet team members.
 Like the rest of the Monteverde line, California Teal is a lubricated ink and flows wonderfully.
-It is a reserved color at first glance but packs a fun surprise under the right conditions.
-Kelsi mentions in her ink review that “the color is great because it’s not an outrageous color, but the sheen and the shading make it stand out.”
+It is a reserved color at first glance, but packs a fun surprise under the right conditions.
+The sheen and the shading make it stand out.
 Available in 90ml bottles, 30ml bottles, 2ml samples, and a 12 pack of cartridges.

 For an ink with great character, it’s almost hard to believe that Pilot Iroshizuku Yama-Budo is such a smooth-flowing, wet ink.
 This gorgeous magenta ink is well behaved and appealing in color.
 Many of the product reviews on the Goulet Pens site praise Yama-Budo for being a pinkish hue that even people who aren’t fond of pink love, not to mention being an ink that will never let you down and keeps on flowing.
 Find it in a 50ml bottle or 2ml sample.